stellarwp/kadence-blocks/readme.txt

 * Row Layout - Create rows with nested blocks either in columns or as a container.
 Give style to your rows with a background, overlay, padding, etc. [Learn more](https://www.kadencewp.com/kadence-blocks/row-layout-block/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks)
 * Advanced Gallery - Create stunning photo galleries, carousels, and sliders!
 Enable custom links, captions, and more.
 Plus you can select the image size for performance.
 [Learn more](https://www.kadencewp.com/kadence-blocks/custom-blocks/advanced-gallery/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks)
 * Form - Our powerful form block allows you to easily create a contact or marketing form and style it within the block editor.
 [Learn more](https://www.kadencewp.com/kadence-blocks/form-block/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks)
-* Advanced Heading - Transform your headings to Advanced Headings and customize the font family (even Google fonts), color, size, style, and highlight words.
-[Learn more](https://www.kadencewp.com/kadence-blocks/advanced-heading-block/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks)
+* Advanced Text - Create a heading or paragraph and define sizes for desktop, tablet and mobile along with font family, colors, etc. [Learn more](https://www.kadencewp.com/kadence-blocks/advanced-heading-block/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks)
 * Advanced Button - Create an advanced button or a row of buttons.
 Style each one, including hover controls.
 Plus you can use an icon and display them side-by-side.
 [Learn more](https://www.kadencewp.com/kadence-blocks/advanced-button-block/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks)
 * Tabs - Create custom vertical or horizontal tabs with advanced styling controls.
 Each tab content is an empty canvas able to contain any other blocks.
 [Learn more](https://www.kadencewp.com/kadence-blocks/tabs-block/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks)
 * Accordion - Create beautiful accordions!
 Each pane is able to contain any other block, customize title styles, content background, and borders.
 [Learn more](https://www.kadencewp.com/kadence-blocks/accordion-block/?utm_source=wordpress&utm_medium=referral&utm_campaign=read-me&utm_content=kadence-blocks)